At university, you can explore your interests, inside and outside of the classroom.

 U of G has a wide range of clubs to suit your interests.
 Some of the clubs you can join include Amnesty International, Dumbledore’s Army, Students for Literacy and the Debate Society.

-The Aboriginal Student Association (ASA) represents the Aboriginal students at U of G. Its goal is to provide you with a culturally supportive environment and promote academic excellence.
-The ASA also helps to develop relationships between U of G and the Aboriginal community, increase awareness of Aboriginal issues and successes and provide extracurricular social activities, resources and peer support.
+The Aboriginal Student Association (ASA) represents the First Nations, Inuit and Métis students at U of G. Its goal is to provide you with a culturally supportive environment and promote academic excellence.
+The ASA aims to develop mutually productive relationships between the University of Guelph and the Indigenous community.
+The ASA strives to increase awareness of Indigenous Affairs and provide extracurricular social activities, resources and peer support.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
-Members may also organize your Orientation Week and student clubs.
 At U of G, you are represented by the Central Student Association (CSA) and the Graduate Student Association (GSA).

 U of G is home to the Gryphons varsity sports that range from field hockey to lacrosse.
 The Guelph Gryphons participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.

-Read more about varsity athletics at U of G, including try-out dates.
+Find more information about varsity athletics at U of G, including try-out dates.

 Recreation and Intramurals